gdesb/PCDE-Activity-9.1/README.md

 ## PCDE-Activity-9.1 and Activity 9.2: GitHub Portfolio

-This repository exists only for the purpose of the online DE course.
+This repository exists only for the purpose of the DE course.